Japan Nature Guides

 These land bridges allowed mammals to cross into what later became islands as the sea levels rose again.
 As a result, some of Japan's more than 150 mammal species, such as the Asiatic Black Bear and the Eurasian Badger, are widespread across Asia, while others, such as the Japanese Dormouse, are unique to these islands.

 In April 1982, Mark began writing a column for The Japan Times newspaper, it was to be about the natural history, the wildlife, of this fascinating archipelago.
 He called that column about wild Japan Wild Watch.
-His column was published for 33 years in the print newspaper and he now continues to write the column and continues to cover topics relating to natural history and the environment here in Japan and to his global travels in search of wildlife.
+His column was published for 33 years in the print newspaper and he now continues to write for Japan Nature Guides.
+He cover topics relating to natural history and the environment here in Japan and to his global travels in search of wildlife.
 His column is reportedly the longest published natural history column in any newspaper worldwide.

 Over a period of three decades, Mark has written several hundred newspaper and magazine articles, various scientific papers and several popular books on a wide range of natural history, birding and travel topics relating to Japan and Asia.